 The best way to understand the accrued interest calculation is through an example of a corporate bond BondSavvy previously recommended: M/I Homes 5.625% 8/1/25 (CUSIP: 55305BAQ4).
-We recommended subscribers buy the bond at 95.98 on March 15, 2019 and then sell the bond at 103.15 on January 9, 2021, which was a Saturday.
+We recommended our investment newsletter subscribers buy the bond at 95.98 on March 15, 2019 and then sell the bond at 103.15 on January 9, 2021, which was a Saturday.
 As shown in our corporate bond returns page, this investment achieved an 18.18% total return compared to an 11.66% return for the iShares HYG bond ETF, a leading high-yield corporate bond ETF.

 Since the M/I Homes bond matures 8/1/25, the bond coupon payments are February 1 and August 1 of each year.
 We recommended selling the bond on Saturday, January 9, 2021, so the next trading day was Monday, January 11, 2021.
 Below we show an example of an investor who sold five M/I Homes bonds on January 11, 2021, including the amount of accrued interest he received as part of the transaction.